27divyansh/UGP-SpreadsheetFormulaSmells/README.md

 # UGP-SpreadsheetFormulaSmells
  UGP done in the 6th semester under professor Sruti S Ragavan - Aimed at detecting and notifying users of code smells in their spreadsheet formulas.
 A descriptive project report can be found here as **'./Report.pdf'**.
 The presentation slides for this project can be found here as **'./Presentation.pdf'**.
 Screenshots for the sidebar notifications that this project renders can be found in **'./sidebarExamples'**.
+The spreadsheet dataset used to test our script is a public excel sheets dataset - "VEUSES" which is a smaller version to the EUSES spreadsheet corpus (Fisher and Rothermel 2005). it is stored in the **'./VEUSES'** folder.

 # how to use:
  The Google apps script codework is stored in the folder **'appsScript'**.